 Searching will be conducted either by one or more human searchers on foot or by a human and canine search team.
-Parallel transects spaced 5 m (16.4 feet) apart across the Hawaiian hoary bat search plot will be used for bat compliance monitoring.
-Human searchers will follow the transects, searching 2.55 m (8.2 feet) on either side.
-For seabirds and nēnē, parallel transects spaced 10 m (32.8 feet) apart across the remaining search plot will be used (see Figure 7.1).
-During canine searches, transects will range from 10 to 25 m depending on temperature, wind, and rain, and 100% of the plot will be searched.
+Human searchers will follow parallel transects, spaced 5 m (16.4 feet) apart, searching 2.55 m (8.2 feet) on either side. (see Figure 7.1).
+During canine searches, transects will range from 10 m to 25 m depending on temperature, wind, and rain, and 100% of the plot will be searched.
 Generally, dog transects are wider than human transects due to dogs' superior detection capabilities.
 All data collected-including information about any carcasses discovered, turbines searched, weather conditions, search dates, as well as SEEF and CARE status-will be entered into a Microsoft Excel spreadsheet format.
 Data collected that is pertinent to determining the calculated take estimate for Hawaiian hoary bat will be used in Evidence of Absence (Version 2.0 or most recent) software (Dalthorp et al 2017).
-Game camera photographs will be taken and stored when feasible and will include observations made during CARE trials as to the state of the rat proxy (still present, partially scavenged, removed from area).
+Game cameras will be used for CARE trials to document the state of the rat proxy (still present, partially scavenged, removed from area).
 The data inputs and outputs from this modeling will be shared with DOFAW and the USFWS.